Your

 Timothy Stroud, Philadelphia, Missouri

-Timothy, his wife, Rebecca, and their four young children raise Registered Angus cattle on their diversified farm in Northeast Missouri.
+Timothy, his wife, Rebecca, and their five young children raise Registered Angus cattle on their diversified farm in Northeast Missouri.
 They rely on GENEX supplies and sires to A.I.
 100% of their herd, and also for their custom breeding business needs.
 Along with their cow/calf to finish beef operation, they also raise corn, soybeans, wheat, hay and silage.
 Timothy was born and raised in the heart of Western New York’s dairy industry and is a graduate of College of the Ozarks with a bachelor’s degree in agriculture.
 He was elected as a GENEX delegate in 2019 and was first elected to serve on the council in 2022.

 Tier 2